 Types of higher education institutions

 mainly teach theoretical knowledge and emphasise research.
 Universities normally offer a wide range of different subjects, but some have specialised and then call themselves technical universities (Technische Universität, TU) or colleges of education (Pädagogische Hochschule, PH).
 Some universities, such as the Hannover Medical School or the German Sport University Cologne, even focus solely on a single subject area.

 There are several different funding models for higher education institutions in Germany.
 Most higher education institutions are state-run; others are operated privately, and some by the church.

 There are also higher education institutions that are state-approved but privately operated.
 This applies to approximately 30 percent of higher education institutions in Germany.
 Most of these are that are valued for their close ties to industry and their international orientation.
 Some of them however charge high .

 A further 10 percent of higher education institutions are run by one of the churches in Germany.
 They are state-approved and often also open to students of other denominations.
 They usually focus on a specific field such as theology, philosophy, social work or education.

 TIP: A degree from a private or church-run higher education institution in Germany is only valid on the international labour market if the higher education institution is state-approved.
-The German Rectors' Conference maintains a of all state-run and state-approved higher education institutions in Germany.
+The German Rectors' Conference maintains a current list of all state-run and state-approved higher education institutions in Germany.

 Choosing the right location for studying is also important.
 Would you prefer a major university town such as Munich, Cologne, Berlin or Hamburg?
 Or a smaller city that nonetheless has many students among its population, like Heidelberg or Göttingen?
-Places that are not so very well known for their higher education institution often have the advantage that and professors are more accessible; is also easier.
+Places that are not so very well known for their higher education institution often have the advantage that and professors are more accessible; finding accommodation is also easier.